AlgorithmiKee/notes/Machine_Learning/prob_model.md

 * Optional: prior distribution $p(\boldsymbol{\theta})$
 * Goal: estimate $\boldsymbol{\theta}$

+Remarks:

-For now, we assume that the data is fully observable, i.e. there is no latent variables.
-Unsupervised learning with latent variables will be briefly discussed later.
+* For now, we assume that the data is fully observable. i.e. There is no latent variables.
+Latent variable models will be briefly discussed later.
+* We also assume that the model is correctly specified. i.e. The ground truth distribution is gonverned by some unknown true parameter $\boldsymbol{\theta}$.
+The learning problem becomes far more complex when the ground truth distribution is not in the parametric family.
+* In frequentist point of view, the true parameter is unknown but fixed.
+In Bayesian point of view, the true parameter follows some unknown distribution.

 ### Maximum Likelihood Estimation (MLE)